patt-ux/NotesApi/README.md

 ## Stopping the Server
 * While developing, you may need to stop the server.
+* WINDOWS USERS:
     * In COMMAND PROMPT windows press the CTRL and C keys at the same time.
+* MAC USERS:
     * In a Terminal Window press the Apple CMD and C keys at the same time.
 * Press the keys again if necessary to stop all processes on the terminal.
 * You may also attempt to close/kill the terminal application to stop the process.